notwaldorf/literally/README.md

 </a-slide>
 ```

-There's also some centering attributes that try to help:
+There are also some `<a-slide>` attributes that try to help position the text:

 ```html
 <!-- different horizontal centering -->